vercel/virtual-event-starter-kit/README.md

 - Multiple stages - with the ability to add multiple sessions on each stage
 - Each stage can be configured as -
-  - An embedded YouTube stream OR A live interactive audio-video experience powered by 100ms
+  - An embedded YouTube stream OR
-  - Pre-configured live audio-video infrastructure with 99.99% uptime
+  - A live interactive audio-video experience powered by 100ms
 - Sponsor expo, including individual virtual booths
 - Career Fair, allowing attendees to network and find job opportunities
 - Ticket registration and generation